 Table of Contents

-- Pain in the penis, testicles or perineum (the area between the testicles and the anus)
+- pain in your penis, testicles, or perineum (the area between your testicles and rectum)

 What causes prostatitis?

 An infection causes bacterial prostatitis.
 It is chronic if it starts slowly and lasts for several months.
 It is acute if it begins and goes away quickly.
 Infection can occur from:

 - urine blockage

 - an injury to your genitals.

 Nonbacterial prostatitis is more common but its cause is unknown.
 This type usually is chronic.
 It may be related to a previous urinary tract infection (UTI) or chemicals in your urine.
 Pelvic nerve damage also is a possible cause.